 - Admitted to as an Augsburg University Undergraduate Day student, an Adult Undergraduate student, or Graduate student.

 - Must be pursing Elementary Education, Special Education, Music Education, Physical Education, or Secondary Education major as an undergraduate or a Master’s in Education or Teaching as a Graduate student.

 - Must have financial needs that remain unmet after applying for federal and state financial aid and American Indian scholarships (i.e. Minnesota Indian Scholarship, tribal scholarships)

 How to Apply

-The priority deadline to apply for funding for the 2022-2023 academic year is June 1, 2022.
+The application for the 2023-2024 school year is now open.
+The priority deadline to apply for funding for the 2023-2024 academic year is June 2, 2023.
 We will still review applications on a rolling basis after that date.
 However it is first come first served so we cannot guarantee funding after the priority deadline.

 - Complete all required Augsburg financial aid applications, as well as the Minnesota Indian Scholarship Program and tribal scholarships.

 - Complete the Minnesota Indian Teacher Training application